woodminus/AI-DeepLearning-Compendium/README.md

 We also offer writing skills segment to help refine project presentation in the AI field, alongside a compilation of information on a plethora of related online courses available.

-Please note that all the information mentioned or link
+Please note that all the information mentioned or linked to this reposi